Definition of Audio Modem Riser

 Can I use an AMR card on modern motherboards?

-Most modern motherboards do not support AMR slots anymore, as they come with integrated audio and network functionalities.
-In the event that you need to expand or improve audio or network features, it is recommended to use PCI or PCIe expansion cards that are widely available and compatible with modern motherboards.
+Most modern motherboards no longer support AMR slots, as they come with integrated audio and network functionalities.
+If you need to expand or improve audio or network features, using PCI or PCIe expansion cards that are widely available and compatible with modern motherboards is recommended.

 Related Technology Terms